GIEWS > Data & Tools > 地球观测

 Saudi Arabia

-Reference Date: 10-January 2022
+Reference Date: 07-July 2026

 FOOD SECURITY SNAPSHOT

-Food price inflation returns to low levels
+Food price inflation remained low in early 2026

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.